Rishthegreat/Notes/School/WW2.md

 	- This is seen as “why we are eventually going to go to war, but not yet”

 - **“Lend-Lease” Act - 1941**
+	- The British were now broke and unable to “buy” supplies from the US
 	- US should just give Britain supplies and they can give it back later
 		- FDR knew that they would probably not be able to give it back but he still wanted to help
 	- “We should be an arsenal of democracy”